nabormendonca/gpt-4v-enade-cs-2021/questions/q05-eng.md

 ---

+**Response standard**:

+a) The respondent should show that after executing the function `buildHeap` the arrangement will be as follows: {34, 21, 8, 13, 2, 1, 3, 5}.

+b) The respondent should present that in the worst case for the `heapify` function the time complexity will be as follows: O(log n), being n the number of elements in the heap.

+---

 **Prompt**: Answer the question in this image.
 Explain your reasoning step by step.
 Inform if the question is unclear or has no possible answer.

 ---